Jocke44/future-technology/README.md

 This webpage is for those who are excited about the possibilities of future technologies.

-The site showcases a modern, clean layout inspired by the format of a research paper, styled using only CSS.
+Originally created as a project for a course, it has now been refined into a clean, responsive, and accessible layout that mimics the structure of a research paper using only HTML and CSS — with helpful collaboration and improvements guided by Code Copilot.

 ![alt text](/assets/images/responsive.png)
 Mockup: http://ami.responsivedesign.is/?url=https://jocke44.github.io/future-technology/